Friday, August 31, 2012

 The Wounded and the Slain (David Goodis, 1955)

-Well, nothing of above turns out to be true.
+Well, nothing of the above turns out to be true.
 He’s basically drinking himself to death because he is unhappy with his life.
 He’s unhappy with his life because his job sucks (no wonder; he’s a Wall Street scum) and because his wife is frigid.
-She’s frigid because she used to be molested as a kid but tries to push those memories deep into her subconscious.
+She’s frigid because she used to be molested as a kid, but tries to push those memories deep into her subconscious.
 In the meantime - in her present conscious state - she’s trying to decide whether to have an affair with some guy who’s also staying at the same hotel as they are.
 But back to our hero – we learn that he’s also tormented because a hooker back home fell in love with him and killed herself because he didn’t return her feelings.
 So now he drinks.

 This finally (after app 150 pages) brings us to a crime - accidental death of a street mugger trying to rob our drunk!??!
 And right after we get a slim hope of some action and development, this thing really starts to fall apart.
-Because for some reason not very clear to me, he doesn’t report this shit to the police and so he gets blackmailed by some local asshole.
+Because, for some reason not very clear to me, he doesn’t report this shit to the police, and so he gets blackmailed by some local asshole.
 And this leads to more moral dilemmas, inner struggles, family shit and so on.

 Not good, not bad, just boring and definitely not my cup of tea.